cyberwatchdoug/homelab_scripts/write-logmessage-script/README.md

 - The function returns the log message string after writing it.
 - Errors encountered during directory or file creation, or writing to the log, are displayed in the console and written to the error log.
 - Pester tests help ensure the reliability and correctness of the function.

+## License

+This project is licensed under the GNU General Public License v3.
+See the [LICENSE](../LICENSE) file for more information.